eg0nSpengler/Client/CONTRIBUTING.md

     * :green_heart: `:green_heart:` when fixing the CI build
     * :white_check_mark: `:white_check_mark:` when adding tests
     * :lock: `:lock:` when dealing with security
-    * :arrow_up: `:arrow_up:` when upgrading dependencies
-    * :arrow_down: `:arrow_down:` when downgrading dependencies
     * :shirt: `:shirt:` when removing linter warnings

-### C# Styleguide

-All C# code should follow the [Style Guide](C_SHARP_STYLEGUIDE.md).
-The style is open to debate, especially when it is about clarity or readability, but anything that comes down purely to personal preference should fall back on official style guides or community convention.